 After our initial Shepherding training class we compiled a list of questions taken from the survey provided to the participants.
 It is our desire to answer these questions and others as we go through this process to become shepherds and tend to the flock.
-If you have additional questions that are not answered below, please contact John Shelley at Thank you
+If you have additional questions that are not answered below, please contact us at Thank you

 What does shepherding look like?